Tennessee Franchise and Excise Tax Annual Exemption Renewal

 Historical Past-Year Versions of Tennessee Form FAE-183

-We have a total of five past-year versions of Form FAE-183 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of six past-year versions of Form FAE-183 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 FAE183 - F&E Application for Exeption/Annual Exemption Renewal